DPotoyan/Chem324/content/Lec3-0.md

 ## An attempt at deriving Schrödinger Equation

-Now let us combining the following two cornerstone quantum ideas into a free periodic wave function:
+Now let us combine the following two cornerstone quantum ideas into a free periodic wave function:

 - **De Brogile relation:** **$p=h/\lambda$** Matter has both particle and wave like qualities.